solisaegis/SolisAegis/aurora-solstice/readme.md

 This directory contains works authored under the name **Aurora Solstice**.

-These materials are independent, creative, and interpretive in nature.
+These materials are independent, non-canonical, and varied in form.

 ---